 We build collaborations to solve problems

-We partner with other foundations, organizations and institutions to co-fund research and clinical trials that advance therapies and technologies with the potential to significantly reduce the physical and financial burden of diseases and conditions that affect us all.
+We partner with other foundations, organizations, and institutions to co-fund research and clinical trials that advance therapies and technologies with the potential to significantly reduce the physical and financial burden of diseases and conditions that affect millions worldwide.

-We believe in the power of collaboration to maximize donor dollars and speed research into therapies for currently incurable diseases.
-We look for the most promising developments in the fields of neurodegenerative disease, autoimmune disease, rare childhood disorders and regenerative repair and actively seek partnerships to co-fund projects with the greatest potential to impact healthcare.
+We believe in the power of collaboration to maximize donor dollars and speed research into cures for currently incurable diseases.
+We look for the most promising developments in the fields of neurodegenerative disease, autoimmune disease, rare childhood disorders, and regenerative repair, and actively seek partnerships to co-fund projects with the greatest potential to impact healthcare.

 Our patient advocacy programs connect people to life-saving treatments and potential cures.

-In partnership with the Pediatric Blood and Marrow Transplant (PBMT) program at Duke University, we help cover insurance deductibles and co-pays for children eligible to participate in potentially life-changing clinical trials when those costs are out of reach.
-Children from across the United States, and around the world, travel to PBMT for access to clinical trials for life-threatening diseases.
-These are children with no other treatment options and often limited resources.
+We partner with the Pediatric Transplant and Cellular Therapy program (PTCT) at Duke University to help cover insurance copays and deductibles for children participating in clinical trials for rare diseases when those out-of-pocket costs are beyond a family's means.
+Children from all over the United States and around the world travel to PTCT for access to clinical trials for rare, disabling and fatal diseases.
+These are children with no other treatment options and often limited financial resources.